Isayso/PlaylistEditorTV/README.md

 # Playlist Editor TV
 Editor for IPTV m3u files (with vlc media player and kodi support)

-1.5.6 pre-release with switchable languages of English, French, German, Spanish, Russia, Chinese.
-It's from automatic translation, so will have lots of errors. (code in dev tree)
+1.6 Multi language support of English, French, German, Spanish, Russia, Chinese.
+It's from automatic translation, if you have better translation, please send me a message.

 1.5.5 better undo/redo UI, SPACE is now the logical AND for find text function